aloistr/swisseph/doc/swephprg.md

 design limit of Swiss Ephemeris, they can be safely ignored.

 # Debugging and Tracing Swisseph

+This feature is deprecated.
+Sine release 2.10.02 no trace DLLs are provided.
+Trace code will be removed in one of the next releases.

 ## If you are using the DLL